mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 | `lifecycleEvents`     | Whether to track lifecycle events           | `True, False`                       | `False` |

 <a name="constructor-tracker" />

 #### 2.2.1 Constructor Options Explained

 #### Required

-* `emitter` : The pre created Emitter object which is required for all sending and storing of events by the Tracker.
+* `emitter` : The pre-created Emitter object which is required for all sending and storing of events by the Tracker.
 See [Emitters](#emitter) for information.
 * `namespace` : The name of this Tracker instance to include with events sent to the collector.
 * `appId` : The ID of this application to include with events sent to the collector.
 * `context` : The Android Application context object.